Guide

 Temporary withdrawal from study

 If you wish to request a temporary withdrawal, discuss this with your supervisor and your School’s PGR Office.
-You will be asked to fill out a form outlining your proposed length of time away and the reasons for your request, and to submit any relevant documentation connected to your reasons for withdrawing.
+You will be asked to complete a form outlining your proposed length of time away, the reasons for your request, and to submit any relevant documentation.
 Your School will then consider your request and, if approved, will inform Registry so that your records are updated.

-You should begin discussions as far in advance as possible to allow enough time for the School to consider your temporary withdrawal request.
-Please be aware that retrospective applications for temporary withdrawal are not normally accepted, so you should secure full approval from your School well in advance of your temporary withdrawal period.
+You should begin discussions as far in advance as possible to allow enough time for your School to consider your request.
+In exceptional circumstances, your School may be able to submit a request on your behalf.

-Remember to check the terms and conditions of your funding to see how temporary withdrawal will affect it, and if you have a sponsor, make sure you let them know that you are planning to withdraw temporarily.
+You should check the terms and conditions of your funding to understand how a temporary withdrawal may affect it, and if you have a sponsor, ensure they are informed of your plans.

 Extra time